gsjonesiastate/gsjonesiastate/README.md

-- 🔭 I’m currently working on AERE 361 and my completing my Junior year
+- 🔭 I’m currently working on AERE 361 and completing my Junior year
 - 🌱 I’m currently tyring to figure out how to use my own emojis on this
 - 📫 How to reach me: gsjones@iastate.edu (630) 841 8844
 - 😄 Pronouns: He/Him